 Members participated in the Hand in Hand Purses of Purpose Tea, Best Buddies Friendship Walk, and PACE fundraisers.
 Members also conducted a collection of pop tops (Ronald McDonald House), a food drive for LovExtension and supply drives for PACE & Ruth House.

 Additional charity events included visits to the PACE school with a Valentines Party, Center Hill Children's Mission Christmas Party (gifts to each child), and the Exceptional Students Education class at Wildwood Elementary School.

 Social events included tours of Beacon College and Ruth House with lunches.

-HCC made the news 6 times during the year, including a cover shot and article for the February 2023 CI publication, "Civitan Magazine".
+HCC made the news six times during the year as well as a cover shot and article for the February 2023 CI publication, "Civitan Magazine".